 Any young person who is…

-- In full time education at a Bournemouth or Poole School (Free school, Local Authority maintained or Academy)
+· In full time education or resident across Bournemouth, Christchurch and Poole School (Free school, Local Authority maintained or Academy)

 What can I apply for?